Looking for a Personalized Diet Plan?

 Drinking coconut water is a good choice for pregnant females.
 It helps to hydrate and provide electrolytes to make up for losses from vomiting due to morning sickness.
 Also, as coconut water is a rich source of potassium, it helps to control blood pressure during pregnancy6.

-5. Can Type 1 Diabetic have coconut water?
+5. Can Type 1 Diabetics have coconut water?

 Coconut water can spike blood sugar levels as it’s not a low-glycemic beverage.
 Hence, avoiding coconut water for type 1 diabetes is safe.